ManuelFelizardo/MCTSGrandStrategy/README.md

 ## Overview

 This repository contains the implementation of planning systems based on Monte Carlo Tree Search (MCTS) and evolutionary algorithms for use in grand strategy video games.
 The primary focus is on the game TripleA, an open-source grand strategy game engine.
 The implemented planning systems aim to address the challenges of large search spaces and limited computational budgets inherent in these games.
+This work was carried out as part of my Master's thesis at Técnico Lisboa.

 ## Thesis Summary